 - The National Defense Authorization Act for FY 2019 stated that DOD shall "establish an initiative to work with academic institutions...to support protection of intellectual property and controlled information...and to limit undue influence, including through foreign talent programs, by countries to exploit United States technology."

-- DOD issued a memo on March 20, 2019 outlined disclosure requirements for Key Personnel on research and research-related educational activities supported by DOD grants and contracts.
+- DOD issued a memo on March 20, 2019 that outlined disclosure requirements for Key Personnel on research and research-related educational activities supported by DOD grants and contracts.

 - Department of Energy:

 - On December 13, 2019, DOE issued DOE Order 142.3A Chg 2 to remove an exemption from prior approval requirements for certain foreign nationals participating in DOE funded fundamental research projects at universities.
 The full implications of this change are not yet known, and UC Office of the President staff are currently in discussions with DOE officials.
 In May 2020, UCOP issued guidance to the contracts and grants staff at the UC campuses on awards containing this Order.
 If any UCLA investigators are recipients of such an award, the cognizant OCGA officer will contact them to determine what actions may be necessary in order to achieve compliance with UC policy concerning nondiscrimination on the basis of citizenship.